The Proverbs 31 Woman Misrepresented

 The Proverbs-31-woman is virtuous indeed, but the Hebrew does not say she is a "virtuous" woman.
 And, as most translations suggest, women of good character are not difficult to find.
 These two ideas are due to translator bias.

-[1] The Hebrew word Chayil [H2428] means: Valor, Strength, or Might.
+[1] The Hebrew word Chayil [H2428], which is mistranslated only when applied to women, means: Valor, Strength, or Might.
 The word never means “virtue.”

 Chayil is mistranslated as “virtuous” only three times in the Hebrew text, and each of these mistranslations is deliberate due to translator bias against women.

-When it comes to Bible translation, rules are often followed or ignored according to translator bias.
-Such is the case concerning women of chayil.
+When it comes to Bible translation, rules are often followed or ignored according to translator bias, and such is the case concerning women of chayil.

 This is an excerpt from The Hungry Hearts Bible Commentary edited by this author.